Main Toolbar — is the main starting point of the platform, used as a launcher and informer simultaneously.

 The “Close” icon just closes the platform.
-You may set up “not to ask to confirm the closing” setting in the pop-up screen while the first closing.
+You may set up the “not to ask to confirm the closing” setting in the pop-up screen while the first closing.

-For optimal use of the space on Main Toolbar, we have added the ability to display/hide some controls.
-For example, to hide the Timezones, Workspaces, Connections, etc., Right-click on the context menu and go to View section.
+For optimal use of the space on the Main Toolbar, we have added the ability to display/hide some controls.
+For example, to hide the Timezones, Workspaces, Connections, etc., Right-click on the context menu and go to the View section.
 By clicking on the ticks, the controls will appear at the Toolbar.

 Each group in this menu can be collapsed in order to make the panels list cleaner.
 From this place, you can open any panel by left-clicking on its icon.
 Each group has its color to help you determine the functional assignment of each panel.

 The footer of the Main Menu contains several functions: